Skip to content

 Scaffold generator

-To create a resource with Inertia responses, execute the following command in the terminal:
+Use the inertia:scaffold generator to create a resource with Inertia responses.
+Execute the following command in the terminal:

 bash